xfoa/kali-kit/src/docs/drivers.md

 There are some useful shims available to convert between different network APIs.
 Included in this kit are:

-* PDIPX, a shim that provides an IPX interface that can talk to a packet driver.
+* IPXPD, a shim that provides an IPX interface that can talk to a packet driver.
+* PDIPX, an older version of the IPXPD shim that is less reliable, but included for curiosity.
 * ODIPKT, a shim to expose ODI on a packet driver interface

 More can be found [here](https://www.shikadi.net/network/).